reactorynet/reactory-express-server/src/reactory/dsl/compiler/specification.md

 ### Purpose

-The purpose of this macro language is to provide a high-level scripting utility that simplifies the creation and management of automated tasks within the Reactor AI enabled environment.
+The purpose of this macro language is to provide a high-level scripting utility that simplifies the creation and management of automated tasks within the Reactory environment.
 It aims to offer a more accessible approach to automation by abstracting away the complexity of direct scripting, making it more approachable for non-programmers or those with limited coding experience.
 This macro language is designed to enhance productivity, allowing users to compose powerful operations from simple, predefined commands (macros) and to control the flow of execution with intuitive constructs.

 ### Overview